 The first thing you notice about the Smokenator is that it is compact and rests on the side of the kettle.
 The Smokenator 1000 is only 6” wide freeing up space within the cavity of the kettle.
 Placement of the Smokenator 1000 or Smokenator 2600 lets a 25-pound turkey sit comfortably in the Weber, without worrying about getting ash on the turkey when one stirs the coals.
 The Smokenator partition blocks the majority of direct radiation while turning the kettle into a highly moisturized cooking environment.
 This is true BBQ – low and slow.

-We have personally used three levels in the Weber to smoke food, one grill above and one grill surface below the Weber’s food support grill.
+Some people chose to use three levels in the Weber to smoke food, one grill above and one grill surface below the Weber’s food support grill.
 One does have to rotate the food (as you have to in any big smoker), but it’s easy to get over 700 square inches of surface area out of this arrangement.
 This is simply exploiting the volume that is in the kettle.
 The Weber Smoky Mountain has a capacity, using the two grills provided, of about 537 square inches.
-We have the 17.75" Hovergrill that has 247 square inches of surface that rests 3.5" above the food support grill.
-This gives the 22" Weber about 550 square inches of surface on which to put your ribs or split chicken halves.
+We have the 17.75″ Hovergrill that has 247 square inches of surface that rests 3.5″ above the food support grill.
+This gives the 22″ Weber about 550 square inches of surface on which to put your ribs or split chicken halves.

 The Smokenator is able to efficiently hold fuel.
 The cavity of the Smokenator can be loaded up with charcoal briquettes and wood chunks.
 With the upper and lower vents set properly, the charcoal will last up to 6 hours with an average food support grill temperature of 220 °F and the charcoal support grill at just under 200 °F. The Smokenator 1000 will hold 60 Kingsford Briquettes.